Why a Comprehensive Chimney Inspection is a Must

 - Conducted after a Level I or Level II inspection reveals an issue concealed in parts of the chimney and flue.

-- Unfortunately, it requires removal, and possibly destruction, of parts of the chimney or building structure, as indicated.
+- Unfortunately, it requires removal, and possibly demolition, of parts of the chimney or building structure, as indicated.

 - Can require special tools to reach hard-to-access concealed areas of the chimney and flue.

-Our goal is to help keep your family safe and, together, we can.
+Our goal is to help keep your home environment safe, warm and clean.
 Call us today or click here to schedule your appointment online!